thisisbalu/exception-decoded/_posts/java/2024-01-29-java-illegalformatflagsexception.md

 ---

-> **TL;DR:** This comprehensive guide will walk you through the `IllegalFormatFlagsException` in Java.
-It will explain the cause of this exception, present several code examples, offer solutions, and provide best practices for avoiding this exception in your Java programs.

----

 As a programmer, encountering exceptions is an inevitable part of the development process.
 One such exception that deserves attention is the `IllegalFormatFlagsException` in Java.
 This exception is thrown when an illegal combination of flags is used in a format specifier, resulting in unexpected behavior.

 In this 15-minute read, we will dive deep into the details of the `IllegalFormatFlagsException`, understand its causes, and explore practical solutions.
 So, grab a cup of coffee and let's get started!